EolnMsuk/SkipCord-2/README.md

 ## 5) Running the Bot

-Close all instances of Edge - then double click the bot.py or run:
+Close all instances of Edge - then right click the bot.py and select open with Python (or simply double click)

-   python bot.py

 If the bot successfully starts, you should see log info in your console:
    Bot is online as YourBotNameHere and...